Atharva1701/GamePlan---An-Android-App/README.md

 # GamePlan---An-Android-App
-This is the android app created as a project for the class Software Engineering 1 - CSE 5324 at UTA

 GamePlan is an innovative Android application designed to revolutionize the scheduling and administration of sports venues and events.
 It addresses the